Satellite Internet Data Caps: What You Should Know and Watch Out For

 Throttling is when your data is deprioritized and speeds get extremely slow.
 It may feel impossible to stream, video chat, or even complete basic tasks like sending emails or browsing the web.
 Considering the existing latency of satellite technology in America, throttled speeds can feel like your internet is no longer in service.

 Less than 1 percent of ISPs in the U.S. offer satellite internet, so the lack of market competition allows them to charge whatever fees they want.
 ISPs usually bill overage charges in one of two ways: per gigabyte or in blocks of gigabytes.
 If you go over your plan by 1 GB but overage charges are billed in blocks of 10 GB, for example, then you’re still billed for 10 GB.
-These restrictive policies and rigid fees give consumers few options, and the easiest requires users to comply with their data cap and reduce data usage.
+These restrictive policies and rigid fees give you few options, and the easiest requires you to comply with their data cap and reduce data usage.

 How Do I Stay Under My Satellite Internet Data Cap?